StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ### What is a subview?

 A subview is a temporary StackState view that can be used to aid investigation.
-While views use stored filters to select a specific set of topology, subviews are generated on demand and cannot be saved.
+While views use stored filters to select a specific set of topology, subviews are generated on demand and can't be saved.
 Within a subview, you can investigate the element, group or problem across all perspectives and at any point in time.

 Whenever a subview is opened in the StackState UI, topology filters are constructed to focus directly on the chosen area of the StackState topology.
 You can open a subview by: